Patrick Pearse: St Enda's

 As a cultural nationalist educated by the Irish Christian Brothers, like his younger brother Willie, Pearse believed that language was intrinsic to the identity of a nation.
-The Irish school system, he believed, raised Ireland's youth to be good Englishmen or obedient Irishmen, and an alternative was needed.
+The Irish school system, he believed, raised Ireland's youth to be good Englishmen or obedient Irishmen and an alternative was needed.
 Thus for him and other language revivalists saving the Irish language from extinction was a cultural priority of the utmost importance.
 The key to saving the language, he felt, would be a sympathetic education system.
 To show the way he started his own bilingual school for boys, St. Enda's School (Scoil Éanna) in Cullenswood House in Ranelagh, a suburb of County Dublin, in 1908.
-The pupils were taught in both Irish and English.
-Cullenswood House is now the home of a Gaelscoil, Lios na nÓg.
-With the aid of Thomas MacDonagh, Pearse's younger brother Willie Pearse, their mother and both Margaret and Mary Brigid Pearse, along with other (often transient) academics, it soon proved a successful experiment.
-Pearse did all he planned, and even took students on field trips to the Gaeltacht in the West of Ireland.

 Pearse's restless idealism led him in search of an even more idyllic home for his school.
 He found it in The Hermitage in Rathfarnham, County Dublin, now home to the Pearse Museum.
 In 1910 Pearse wrote that the Hermitage was an "ideal" location due to the aesthetics of the grounds and that if he could secure it, "the school would be on a level with" the more established schools of the day such as "Clongowes Wood College and Castleknock College".
 Pearse was also involved in the foundation of Scoil Íde (St Ita's School) for girls, an institution with aims similar to those of St Enda's.
-However, the new home, while splendidly located in an 18th-century house surrounded by a park and woodlands, caused financial difficulties that almost brought Pearse to disaster.
-Scoil Íde closed in 1912 after just two years; Pearse strove continually to keep ahead of his debts while doing his best to maintain Scoil Éanna in existence.
-In February 1914, he went on a fund-raising trip to the United States, where he met John Devoy and Joseph McGarrity, both of whom were impressed by his fervour and supported him in raising sufficient money to secure the continued operation of the boys' school.